 The next thing the GPS unit does is to search for the satellites that help determine where you currently are.
 This is usually a blue dot on the GPS screen.
 In our presentations, we need to determine where the audience is right now.
 Look at the roles of the people who will be attending.
 What current level of knowledge do they have on this topic?
 What are their concerns or objections?
 How much do they trust you, your firm, and your analysis approach?
 What format do they prefer for presentations?
 Look at all aspects of each audience to determine where they are now.

 Plan how to get the audience from where they are to the destination

 Once the GPS knows where you are and where you want to go, it can determine the best way to get you to your destination.
 It is the same with your presentation.
 It is only after stating a specific goal and doing the audience analysis that you are ready to determine what content is required, and in what order, to move your audience from where they are to where you want them to be at the end of the presentation.
 Once you have determined the required content, you can then see if any existing slides from previous presentations can be re-used.

 Starting by copying slides is approaching your presentation in the reverse order.
 It results in a confusing presentation and a lower chance that you will be successful with the presentation.
 Take a few minutes to plan your presentation using the GPS analogy, and you will end up with a better presentation.
 This is such a powerful approach that I have explained it in more detail in my book GPS for Presentations.

-Here's how I explained this idea when speaking to over 300 people at the Association of Financial Professionals conference in Denver in October 2015:
+Here's how I explained this idea when speaking to a group in Arlington, VA in April 2018: